HTD-Health/playbook-OUTDATED/education-budget.md

 Imagine you buy a ticket to Meet.js conference in Poznań, go there with your own car and book a hotel room with breakfast included.
 While staying there you also buy a lunch at the conference venue and a dinner at the hotel.

-Out of all the aforementioned expenses, the following ones should be paid out of your education budget:
+Out of all the aforementioned expenses, the following ones can be paid out of your education budget:
 - conference ticket
 - gas
 - hotel room with breakfast included